shanjing012/tap-technical-assessment/README.md

 ## Setup Instructions

-_To be done_
+1. Use `createDbScripts.sql` to set up the database.

-_mysql - run createDbScripts.sql for mysql_
+2. Navigate to project directory and use the `mvn spring-boot:run` to start the server

-_server - navigate to project directory and do run mvn spring-boot:run_
+3. Endpoints can be viewed at http://localhost:8083/swagger-ui.html#/

 ## Assumptions